Little Green Men (The X-Files): Filming

-During film, the Plaza of Nations doubled for Miami Airport.
+During filming, the Plaza of Nations doubled for Miami Airport.
 At the airport, Scully pretends to read the fictional Miami Post Tribune but closer inspection reveals that she is actually reading the "Facts And Arguments" page from The Globe and Mail, a Canadian newspaper.
-The flight manifest that Scully scans in search for Mulder is a list of X-Files fans.
+The flight manifest that Scully scans in searching for Mulder is a list of X-Files fans.
 The Puerto Rican scenes were filmed at the Seymour Demonstration Forest in North Vancouver District.
 According to producer J. P. Finn, it was a struggle for the show to make the Greater Vancouver area resemble the tropical island of Puerto Rico, and that "if you look closely you'll see pine trees in the back[ground]."
 Gillian Anderson revealed on Late Night with Conan O'Brien that when she and Duchovny were filming the final scene escaping the Blue Berets, the actors portraying the soldiers had to pretend to shoot their guns and made their own sound effects, which caused the cast and crew to laugh "hysterically".

 The episode marks the first visualization of Samantha's abduction by aliens.
 Although there are discrepancies between the depiction of her abduction in this episode and Mulder's description of it in both "Pilot" and "Conduit", Carter has attributed this to the unreliability of Mulder's hypnosis-induced memories.
 The episode also features the first appearance of extraterrestrials, as Carter thought it would be a good moment to reveal them.
 The image of the alien was stretched in post-production to make it look taller and skinnier.
 The writers for the episode researched various abductee reports and conspiracy theories in order to get the right feel for the episode and make the aliens appear realistic and not too "fanciful".

 The episode makes several mentions to the Voyager program and the Voyager Golden Record; for instance, while in Senator Matheson's office, Mulder and Matheson listen to Brandenburg Concerto No. 2 in F. First Movement, which is the first piece of music on the Voyager record.
 In addition, the episode relies heavily on mentions of the Search for Extraterrestrial Intelligence (SETI) program, the collective name for a scientific surveys undertaken to search for intelligent extraterrestrial life.
 Morgan later explained, "I always wanted to do something with the SETI background.
 Hope that kids at school check out SETI, because it was factual as to what exists."